angelocatalani/KRST/README.md

 # KRST
-DLV-tutorial.
+DLV-tutorial.<br/>
-Snippets of code in DLV : procedural logic programming.
+Snippets of code in DLV : procedural logic programming.<br/>
-Tutorial and Examples taken from : http://www.dlvsystem.com/dlv/.
+Tutorial and Examples taken from : http://www.dlvsystem.com/dlv/.<br/>
-I have implemented the problem of 8 queen and generalized it for n-queen.
+I have implemented the problem of 8 queen and generalized it for n-queen.<br/>